campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-09-28-12-00-45
+- Removed module->$this->tableSelectAsAppend() from the List Query becuase AS columns cannot be queried.

 2025-09-27-16-32-27
 - Updated content-page.php for Modules to append $mmTable->tableSelectAsAppend() to Detail Queries.